-In the seminar, the speakers will present a selection of artistic practises that deal with the history of materials and objects, the material transfer of human and non-human knowledge and experience, and memory embedded in materials and objects.
+In the seminar, the speakers presented a selection of artistic practises that deal with the history of materials and objects, the material transfer of human and non-human knowledge and experience, and memory embedded in materials and objects.

-The seminar is organized through collaboration between Oslo National Academy of The Arts and Norwegian Crafts.
+The seminar was organized through collaboration between Oslo National Academy of the Arts and Norwegian Crafts.

 Jan Overwijk: Immeasurably Material

 The prefix ‘new’ in new materialism denotes not so much a radical break with a preceding philosophical tradition, but highlights elements in that tradition that were previously underemphasised.
 Springing most notably from poststructuralism, new materialism shares its stress on some form of unrepresentability, an ineffable difference that eludes philosophical representation in terms of stable identities.
 In this talk, Overwijk argue that new materialism can be understood as a response to this philosophic notion of unrepresentability becoming real, becoming material in the contemporary moment.
 This materialisation of unrepresentable difference can be found throughout various domains in our world, such as information technologies and new media, climate change and political economy.
 The ‘new’ in new materialism, then, must itself be understood in a materialist sense.